gebb79/home-assistant.github.io/source/_cookbook/automation_for_rainy_days.markdown

 ha_category: Automation Examples
 ---

-This requires a [Dark Sky](/components/sensor.darksky/) sensor with the condition `precip_intensity` that tells if it's raining or not.
+This requires a [Dark Sky](/components/sensor.darksky/) sensor with the condition `dark_sky_summary` that tells if it's raining or not.
 You could also experiment with other attributes such as `cloud_cover`.

 Turn on a light in the living room when it starts raining, someone is home, and it's afternoon or later.